Tuesday, September 16, 2025

 Now, you ask, and should ask, are there languages that human children can't learn?
 Under current ethical conditions, we can't experiment to find out.
 But we can look at syntactic structures in known languages that speakers of those languages cannot parse.
 I provide examples below.
 First, I want to respond to a more pressing question: why has the generative model failed where AI technology has succeeded.

 On this question, Bach holds an important clue.
 Language is scruffy.
 Even if it exhibits a core of recursive computational structures, it also has a lot of vagaries.
 Worse, the vagaries are not always isolated quirks.
-They can be recursive and productive, so they behave and look just like algorithmic recursive productive computations.
+They could be recursive and productive, so they could behave and look just like algorithmic recursive productive computations.

 The clear evidence that there are structures that English speakers cannot parse (see examples below) convinced me that Chomsky's explanatory model was probably right.
 But because the data were all jumbled together in a black box, I was also convinced that the program of discovering the specifics of the model was doomed to failure -- despite being the right explanation

-Here's a handful of sentences showing what English speakers can and can't parse:
+As promised above, here's a handful of sentences showing what English speakers can and can't parse:

 b.
 The drunk on the chair with three legs at the end of the bar wants to talk to you. (again, it's easy to parse that it's the chair that's at the end of the bar, not the legs at the end, and not a drunk with three legs)

 c.
-The drunk on the chair with three legs, in the suit with the stripes, at the end of the bar wants to talk to you. (again, easy to parse that it's the drunk here in the suit)
+The drunk on the chair with three legs in the suit with the stripes at the end of the bar wants to talk to you. (again, easy to parse that it's the drunk here in the suit)

 d.
-The drunk at the end in the suit of the bar wants to talk to you. (not just hard, but impossible even if you know that it's intended to mean "the drunk in the suit" and "the end of the bar")
+The drunk at the end in the suit of the bar wants to talk to you. (not just hard but impossible even if you know that it's intended to mean "the drunk in the suit" and "the end of the bar")

-There are no gradations in difficulty. a-c are automatic, d, impossible even though it's simpler than b or c!
-That's a reliable sign of machine operation.
-And in fact a push-down automaton can produce a-c, just as English speakers can.
-A push-down mechanically can't parse d and neither can you.
 That is the counterfactual argument for generative grammar: the limit tells us what kind of machine the brain uses.
-A neural network LLM learning machine can produce d if it is trained on sentences of this kind.
-Therefore LLMs tell us nothing about why d is impossible for English speakers.
+A neural network LLM learning machine can produce d and e if it is trained on sentences of this kind.
+Therefore LLMs tell us nothing about why d and e are impossible for English speakers.
 LLMs are a successful technology, not a scientific explanation.
+LLMs are too successful to be informative of natural language learning.

 Even a behavioral test like the Turing test would distinguish an LLM from human intelligence, since the LLM could perform what humans can't.
 It's the weakness of the Turing test that it tests for how stupid the machine must be, or appear to be, to emulate humans.
 It's ironic, but not surprising, that it would be used as a test of intelligence.
 Not surprising, because Turing's test reflects the despairing limitations of behaviorism prior to Chomsky's 1956 Syntactic Structures.